Wrapping a Python module and exposing functionality to run within QCrBox#

 Validating our New Container using the QCrBox Frontend#

-You can use the QCrBox web management front-end to check your new application container is working, once you have it installed and running.
+You can use the QCrBox web management front-end to check your new application container is working, once you have the front-end installed and running (see the installation instructions here).

 First, let's check we have our server configured to run a test, and then upload a test CIF file to feed into our new container:

-3. Select Groups from the top navigation bar and + Create New Group.
+Groupsfrom the top navigation bar and+ Create New Group. - Select

 Now we can run our new service against our uploaded test CIF file: